 Fact checking DNC 2024 Day 4 speeches of Harris, Sen. Bob Casey

-CBS News is fact checking some of the statements made by speakers during the 2024 Democratic National Convention this week, which is taking place in Chicago through Thursday, Aug.
-22.
+CBS News is fact checking some of the statements made by speakers during the 2024 Democratic National Convention in Chicago, which took place Aug.
+19-22.

-On Thursday, the final night of the convention, Vice President Kamala Harris is accepting her party's nomination and delivering her acceptance speech.
+On Thursday, the final night of the convention, Vice President Kamala Harris accepted her party's nomination and delivered her acceptance speech.

 Fact checking Harris' claim that Trump's tariff plan will cost families almost $4,000 per year: Partially true, needs context